Whoever said looks aren’t everything was clearly not a landing page designer.

 You can use A/B testing to find out if visitors prefer longer testimonials or shorter more condensed testimonials.
 After your test, you’ll know which is best for your page, but you should never assume what will work best.
 Instead, think of your assumption more like a hypothesis.
 You might think that one variant will outperform another and that’s okay, chances are you’re right, but you’ll never know for sure until you put it to the test.

 People believe what other people like them have to say – more than they believe what you have to say about yourself

 And that’s exactly what we did for Elite Chiropractic, and it turns out visitors liked the longer testimonials better.
 This small change increased full scroll conversions by 110%.
 A worthwhile test no doubt.

 The footer section for Elite Chiropractic ends very similarly to how it begins and that’s what you want.
 Using the same call to action in your footer and hero section will keep visitors focused on a single goal or what we like to call a 1:1 Attention Ratio.

 Attention Ratio is the number of things you can do on a single landing page versus the number of things you want customers to do.
+This ratio is also one of the first things we check for when a landing page isn’t converting.
 The tighter you keep this ratio the better your conversion rates will be.